 Seeing how you feel

 If you are used to always thinking about someone else or others, it can be hard to stop and think about what you would like to do now for yourself.
-See below for answers to some common questions.

 Some people find that once they are no longer caring, exhaustion – both physical and emotional – catches up with them and they can feel unwell or run down for a while.